sghtx/PiTOR/README.txt

-Install Chef and a TOR WiFi router with Chef
+Install Opscode Chef-Solo and a TOR WiFi router with a Chef recipe on Raspberry Pi.

->>> This will only run if the Raspberry Pi ethernet port is connected to the the Internet !
+>>> This will only run if the Raspberry Pi ethernet port is connected to the Internet !

 setup_pitor.tar.gz contains all the files in the directory setup_pitor